gregoirebechade/covid_internship/readme.txt

     - Other JSON and TXT files corresponding to outputs of the notebooks for specific tests.

 - `all_pandemics/`
-    - Contains 324 CSV files corresponding to the 324 generated pandemics.
+    - Contains 324 CSV files corresponding to the 324 generated pandemics and also the CSV files corresponding to Swedish and French data.
 Each file includes the number of infected, number of hospitalized, mobility used, and the reproduction number (R_eff).
 Refer to `generating_pandemics.py` for more details on the pandemic generation.

 - Root directory files:
     - `comparison_of_models_n_hospitalized.py` and `comparison_of_models.py`: Enable comparison of models on a single pandemic, targeting new deaths or number of hospitalized individuals.